davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands/README.md

 7. **Create a Pull Request:**
    Go to your fork on GitHub, and click the "New Pull Request" button.
 Explain your changes and submit the pull request.

+## How I'm using it

+I've incorporated these IR commands into my Home Assistant setup, allowing me to transmit them using an IR blaster.
+To enable this functionality, I had to introduce specific ([quirks](https://github.com/zigpy/zha-device-handlers/issues/1687#issuecomment-1424357574)] to facilitate the learning and transmission of these commands.
+With these quirks in place, I can now efficiently teach my IR blaster these codes and issue them directly from my Home Assistant environment.

+Kudos to @ferehcarb for the development of the quirk.

 ## Contact

 If you have questions or need assistance, feel free to contact the project maintainers through GitHub issues.